Topener/ti.gamedevkit/README.md

    - **face** - (createCard only) - The facing of the card (back/front)
    - **hand** - (createCard Only) - The hand the card is supposed to be in, up to your own interpretation.
 Default is `main`
    - **state** - (createCard only) - State of the hand, up to your interpretation.
 Set to "deck" when using `createDeck` method
-- **dealDeckCardToPosition(card, top, left)** - deals the top card to a new position and returns said card.
-Provide the card alongside the top/left positioning attributes
+- **dealDeckCardToPosition(top, left, flip)** - deals the top card to a new position and returns said card.
+Provide the top/left positioning attributes for position to animate the card to.
+An optional flip attribute if you want the card flipped after animation.
 - **setBackImage(image)** - Set the back image for all cards provided.
 Provide blob or local image path.
 - **shuffle()** - will shuffle cards randomly, using zIndex for UI purposes
 - **reset()** - Resets all cards to original position and flips them with backs up, then does a shuffle